Leaving the toilet seat up. <Guilty>

 Money in Marriage

 You probably know money is one of the leading causes of divorce.
-In fact, a survey by SunTrust Bank showed 35% of respondents who were experiencing stress in their relationship was because of money.
+In fact, a survey by SunTrust Bank in 2022 showed that 35% of respondents who were experiencing stress in their relationship were because of money.
 According to a CreditCard.com poll, one in five Americans say they have spent $500 or more and not told their partner.

 For a lot of people, discussing money can be difficult and awkward.
 Regardless of how you feel about it, money is one of the biggest parts of your marriage.
 It can make your relationship flourish or it can drive it into the ground.